Seo In-guk: 2021–present: Return to music and Death's Game

 In December 2021, Seo signed a singer contract with AER Music.
 On June 14, 2022, Seo released his new single album Love&Love and its lead single "My Love", featuring Ravi, his first release after five years.
 A teaser for the music video was released on June 9, 2022, on YouTube.
 The same year, he played a profiler-turned-shaman in KBS2 drama Café Minamdang, alongside Oh Yeon-seo.
 On June 14, it was announced that Seo 'Heart & Love' fan meeting will be held at Yes24 Live Hall on July 30.
 On December 6, 2022, Seo will release the single "Fallen", the first single released in six months.
 Seo then starred in Kim Hong-sun's action thriller film Project Wolf Hunting as a criminal with Jang Dong-yoon, alongside Choi Gwi-hwa and Sung Dong-il.
 On February 8, 2023, Seo was confirmed to star in the TVING original series Death's Game.

+In 2026, he starred in Netflix's romantic comedy series Boyfriend on Demand opposite Jisoo.
+In June, he starred in tvN's Kakao Webtoon adaption series, See You at Work Tomorrow!, for which he also performed the OST, The One Who Fills Me.

 Personal life

 Military service exemption

 In February 2017, it was announced that Seo received his official military enlistment date, set to take place on March 28.
-He had previously pushed back his enlistment twice, starting in March 2015, and he gave his health condition as a reason.
-Neither the media nor his management company stated if he had received treatment, but passed a physical to enlist.
+He had previously delayed his enlistment twice, starting in March 2015, citing his health as a reason.
+Neither the media nor his management company stated whether he had received treatment, but he passed a physical to enlist.
 It was reported he would quietly enter the mandatory two-year military service period without media coverage.
 Seo opted instead to release a music video for his self-composed song, "Better Together", for his fans.
 The video was released on YouTube on March 26, 2017.
 However, due to a fractured ankle, Seo was excused from conscription four days after entering and scheduled for a medical re-examination.
-His agency released the results, revealing Seo was diagnosed with Osteochondritis dissecans, a bone and cartilage condition.
+His agency released the results, revealing Seo was diagnosed with osteochondritis dissecans, a bone and cartilage condition.
 He was given a Grade 5 health rating and consequently exempted.